vaelen/libFTN/CONFIG.md

 - `level`: The log level.
 Can be `debug`, `info`, `warning`, `error`, or `critical`.
 Default is `info`.
 - `use_syslog`: If `yes`, log to syslog in daemon mode.
 Default is `no`.
 - `log_file`: The path to the log file when not using syslog.
 Default is standard output.
 - `ident`: The identifier to use for syslog messages.
-Default is `ftntoss`.
+Default is `fntosser`.

 ### [daemon]
 This section configures the daemon mode.

 - `pid_file`: The path to the PID file.
-Default is `/var/run/ftntoss.pid`.
+Default is `/var/run/fntosser.pid`.
 - `sleep_interval`: The sleep interval in seconds between processing cycles.
 Default is `60`.

 ### Network Sections